nicwells22/duckdb_ui/README.md

 A user-friendly web interface for interacting with DuckDB databases.
 This application allows you to:
 - Connect to and manage multiple DuckDB databases
 - Execute SQL queries with syntax highlighting
-- View and explore database schemas
+- Browse database schemas
 - Upload and import CSV files
-- Visualize query results with interactive tables
+- View query results with sortable tables

 ## 🚀 Quick Start